RamChirumamilla/demo-project/README.md

 ### with @RamChirumamilla following a MVA tutorial by brianamarie and codefoster
 This is my sample repository.
 Nothing useful lives here.
 This will be deleted pretty soon.

 This is the new content.
-There shouldn't be any conflicts since this is a new line. :tada
+There shouldn't be any conflicts since this is a new line. :tada: